Our Staff

 Sharon Reichman joined the ADRC team during the pandemic, in the Spring of 2021, and is our Director of Client Services.
 She received her Master's Degree in Social Work from Columbia University and has been working with New Yorkers ever since.
 Sharon works with our families, facilitates caregiver support groups and offers educational programs throughout the community.
 A native Long Islander, Sharon enjoys spending time with her family and immersing herself in spy novels in her spare time.
 Her dog, Bento, can sometimes be seen at our ADRC office, greeting families and getting his ears scratched.

-Lauren Vlachos, MS, CFRE Executive Director/CEO
+Lauren Vlachos, MSNP, CFRE Executive Director/CEO

 “ADRC is an organization bringing help and hope to families, caregivers, professionals, and those living with dementia and Alzheimer’s disease on Long Island.
 ADRC is here for the journey.”